Frequently Asked Questions

 - a mismatch between the French euro based asset (the property) with its euro rental income on the one hand, and the sterling liability on the other.

 - it may be difficult to claim relief for the UK interest payments in the French tax return which the "gîte" business would have to file.

 Finally, as for which banks to approach, there is no simple answer but it would make sense to start with local banks close to where the "gîte" is situated.

 BNP Paribas International Buyers specialise in financing residential properties only and do not currently finance properties which have or will have a commercial activity.

 4 How do I pay my mortgage?

-The monthly payments of your mortgage will be debited from your French bank account.
+The monthly mortgage payments would be debited from your bank account.

-To make your life easier, we have negotiated preferential conditions with a UK leading foreign currency provider to help you make regular transfers to France from your UK bank account.
+To make your life easier, we have negociated preferential conditions with a UK leading foreign currency provider to help you make regular transfers to France from your UK bank account.

 It will enable you to transfer every month a sum of money from any bank account in the UK to France.
 This sum will be debited in sterling from your account in the UK, converted into euros at a highly competitive exchange rate and transferred to your bank account in France.

 Should you require any information on foreign exchange transactions and the conditions applicable thereto, please contact your mortgage adviser.